shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The party found that the throne was actually a door and slid it to the side.
 Underneath was a huge pile of gold.

 “We’re rich!”
 They exclaimed.
-“This is much more than that measley 600 gold that centaur Max had promised us!”
+“This is much more than that measly 600 gold that centaur Max had promised us!”

 They carried the gold and the wounded dwarf out of the maze.